 Q8.
 Can a case study increase sales?

 A. Definitely.
-A case study builds credibility, authority, and trust.
+It builds credibility, authority, and trust.
 It shows your results on paper, which potential clients would love to see.

-As for brands, case studies can be a great way to generate engagement on social media.
+As for brands, case studies can be a great way to boost your engagement rate on social media.
 Using them, you can build a loyal relationship with your following.

-Don’t Overlook an Instagram Influencer Marketing Case Study
+Don’t Overlook an Instagram Case Study on Influencer Marketing

 If you have any questions about how Instagram influencer marketing case studies can help you, ask them in the comments.